LedgerHQ/web3-onboard-ledgerconnect/README.md

 # @ledgerhq/web3-onboard-ledgerconnect

-## Wallet module for connecting the Ledger Connect browser extension to web3-onboard
+This wallet module for web3-onboard allows you to connect your dapp to the Ledger Connect browser extension.

 ### Install

-TODO While it is not published to npm you'll need to clone the repository locally and use `yarn link`.
-Check the web3-onboard-ledgerconnect-demo repository for instructions.
+Add it to your dapp along with web3-onboard with

+    yarn add @web3-onboard/core
+    yarn add @ledgerhq/web3-onboard-ledgerconnect

 ### Usage